adlermsydney/Computing-2/README.md

-This respository is for GNSC 3301.
+This respository is for GNSC 3301 (Computing 2)